-Here's a simple trick to reduce the repayment period of your mortgage and save you thousands of dollars over the course of your loan: Make extra payments that go to your loan principal.
-You can accomplish this in several ways.
-For many people,Perhaps the simplest way to organize this process is by making 1 extra payment a year.
-Of course, some folks won't be able to pull off this huge extra payment, so splitting a single extra payment into 12 additional monthly payments is a fine option too.
-Another popular option is to pay a half payment every other week.
-The effect here is that you will make one additional monthly payment every year.
-These options differ slightly in reducing the final payback amount and reducing payback length, but they will all significantly reduce the duration of your mortgage and lower the total interest paid over the life of the loan.
+There's a simple trick to reduce the repayment period of your mortgage and save thousands of dollars over the course of your loan: Make additional payments that apply to your principal.
+People make this happen in a few different ways.
+Making one additional payment once every year is probably the simplest to keep track of.
+Of course, many people will not be able to pull off this huge additional expense, so dividing one extra payment into 12 additional monthly payments is a fine option too.
+Finally, you can pay a half payment every other week.
+Each of these options yields slightly different results, but they will all significantly shorten the duration of your mortgage and lower the total interest you will pay over the life of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.